stratosphereips/DoH-Research/README.md

-# DoH Research files and scripts
+# DoH Research Scripts for CVUT/CESNET/AVAST DoH Project
-This repository is related to a reserach on the adoption of Encrypted DNS technologies, in particular DoH.
+This repository is related to a reserach on the adoption of DoH technologies.
 It has been done by researchers from the Czech Technical University in Prague (FIT[1] and FEL faculties[2]), CESNET[3] and Avast Software[4].

 This repository holds:
-- A dataset of well-known and verified DoH providers as they are advertised on the Internet.
-This is the first comprehensive list of DoH providers that include all other lists.
+- "DoH Internet Servers Dataset.csv": A dataset of well-known and verified DoH providers as they were found in lists on the Internet.
+This is the first comprehensive list of DoH providers well-known to the community that include all other lists (In April 2021).
-- A dataset on DoH servers around the world found by an Internet scan of their ports and verification with a novel Nmap NSE script.
-These are mostly still _unknown_ DoH servers that the public is setting up and most are not published yet.
+- "list-of-doh-servers-internet-April-2021.csv": A dataset on DoH servers found by an Internet scan of their port 443/TCP and a verification with a novel Nmap NSE script.
+These are mostly still _unknown_ DoH servers for the community that the public is setting up.
+- "nmap-script": A folder with our novel Nmap NSE script to scan and verify DoH servers with six different techniques.

 The dataset of well-known DoH providers is in the file ```DoH Internet Servers Dataset.csv```.
 Its columsn are: